Xelon-coder/Sirius14_Blog/content/writeups/hackemon.md

 ![pika pika file](/Sirius14_Blog/img/writeups/hackemon_4.png)

-It's pika lang, an esoteric language use in steganography, with [dcode](https://www.dcode.fr/langage-pikalang) we can interpret this code and obtain:
+It's pika lang, an esoteric language used in steganography, with [dcode](https://www.dcode.fr/langage-pikalang) we can interpret this code and obtain:

 `The flag is Hacday{reverse the name of the Pokemon below}`